dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 > The adoption of this new pattern when updating applications to 2.0 is highly recommended and is required in order for product features like Entity Framework Core Migrations to work.
 The other common alternative is to [implement *IDesignTimeDbContextFactory\<TContext>*](xref:core/miscellaneous/cli/dbcontext-creation#from-a-design-time-factory).

 2. Applications targeting ASP.NET Core 2.0 can use EF Core 2.0 without additional dependencies besides third party database providers.
 However, applications targeting previous versions of ASP.NET Core need to upgrade to ASP.NET Core 2.0 in order to use EF Core 2.0.
 For more details on upgrading ASP.NET Core applications to 2.0 see [the ASP.NET Core documentation on the subject](https://docs.microsoft.com/aspnet/core/migration/1x-to-2x/).

-## Breaking Changes

-We have taken the opportunity to significantly refine our existing APIs and behaviors in 2.0.
-There are a few improvements that can require modifying existing application code, although we believe that for the majority of applications the impact will be low, in most cases requiring just recompilation and minimal guided changes to replace obsolete APIs.
-The following sections provide details about breaking changes.

 ## New way of getting application services